jvillarba/Project-3/README.md

 # GIFT:gift:BOT
 ## WDI_SM_21 Project Three

-> *Gift Bot is an online destination to make shopping fun and easy with an element of surpris.
+> *Gift Bot is an online destination to make shopping fun and easy with an element of surprise.
 Uilizing Walmart's fantastic API, we are able to randomize a bundle of 4 gifts based on pre-set price parameters*

 **TEAM MEMBERS:**